jiewwantan/Real_estate_Investment_with_Airbnb/README.md

-# Real_estate_Investment_with_Airbnb
+# Real Estate Investment with Airbnb
 ### By Jiew Wan Tan on 29 June 2019

 This project sets to design a framework for property market analysis in a city with the objective of identifying property that generates rental income in Airbnb marketplace.

+## Installation Guide

+Requires Python 3.x and Jupyter notebook or
+Anaconda for Python 3.x

-## Required libraries
+Required Python libraries:

-Nothing complicated, the requirements are pretty standard:

 1. Pandas
 2. Re
 3. Matplotlib